Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 - These two squads surrender a combined 38.5 points per game, one more than this contest's over/under.

-- The average total in Badgers games this season is 43.4, 5.9 points above Saturday's total of 37.5.
+- The average total in Badgers games this season is 43.4, 5.9 points more than Saturday's total of 37.5.

 - In 2021, games involving the Scarlet Knights have averaged a total of 48.6 points, 11.1 more than the set total in this contest.